Schwane/EM2015_PraesiBert/Common/ClientServerShareLib/readme.txt

 We assume that you have the library and your application located in the same directory and both are opened in Eclipse workspace.

-1) check "ClientLib" on "Project References" page in Project properties.
+1) check "ClientServerShareLib" on "Project References" page in Project properties.

 2) Modify "YourApplication.pro" file in your application to contain